No Products in the Cart

 The Samsung 25R, or 50S (14S4P 25S, 14S4P 50S, or 14S6P), or Molicel P45b (16S3P or 16S5P) Lithium-Ion batteries are reliable and these solutions address most battery issues.

-Range is very short after fully charging.
-25R battery has a shorter range than 50S so a shorter range is normal.
+Range is short after fully charging.
+14S4P 25R 518Wh battery has a shorter range than 14S4P 50S 1018Wh capacity so a shorter range is normal for a 25R battery.

 Battery does not accept or demonstrate complete charging with a green light.
 If power button does not light up, or the motors do not spin when battery is fully changed then the battery must be replaced.